 1. The Fire Chief shall serve a written notice of the proposed discipline to the employee involved and submit a copy to a Union steward.
-2. Upon receipt of the notice, if the employee seeks to appeal the disciplinary action (excluding oral reprimands), the Union may file a written grievance within the time limits provided in ARTICLE X of this Agreement (i.e., fourteen (14) days after the service of the Chief's notice upon the employee).
+2. Upon receipt of the notice, if the employee seeks to appeal the disciplinary action (excluding oral reprimands), the Union may file a written grievance within nine (9) calendar days after the service of the Chief's notice upon the employee.
+In the event that a grievance(s) would be due on a day the administrative offices are closed, the deadline for the grievance(s) will be extended to the next day the administrative offices are open.
 If the Union decides to file a grievance, the hearing before the Commission shall be waived and the Commission shall enter the discipline requested by the Fire Chief, without the need to provide an evidentiary basis to the Commission.
 The Commission's order shall be grieved in accordance with Step 3 of the grievance procedure set forth in ARTICLE X of this Agreement.
 Pending arbitration of the grievance, the Fire Chief may immediately implement the penalty requested by the Chief and ordered by the Commission.
 Neither the Union nor the employee shall have any further rights to contest such charges and penalty before the Board of Fire and Police Commissioners, but their exclusive remedy shall be via the grievance and arbitration procedure set forth in ARTICLE X of this Agreement.

-If the Union decides not to file a grievance within the fourteen (14) day period provided above, the Fire Chief may proceed with filing charges before the Board of Fire and Police Commissioners, and the employee may contest such charges before the Board of Fire and Police Commissioners, but shall have no other option to use the grievance/arbitration procedure for that discipline.
+If the Union decides not to file a grievance within the nine (9) calendar day period provided above, the Fire Chief may proceed with filing charges before the Board of Fire and Police Commissioners, and the employee may contest such charges before the Board of Fire and Police

+Commissioners, but shall have no other option to use the grievance/arbitration procedure for that discipline.